krsparks2/01-challenge/README.md

+# Refactoring Existing Site

+## User Story:
+    AS A marketing agency
+    I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

 Refactoring existing code  to create a codebase that follows accessibility standards so that the site is optimized for search engines

 ## Mock-Up